 - Certificate in Mindfulness and Psychotherapy from the Institute for Meditation and Psychotherapy

 - Board Certified Diplomate in Clinical Social Work (BCD)

 - Member, Academy of Clinical Social Workers (ACSW)

 - Member, National Association of Social Workers (NASW)

 - Member, American Society of Journalists and Authors (ASJA)

 Here is my short bio:

-Carla Naumburg, PhD, is writer, speaker, and clinical social worker.
-She is the author of Ready, Set, Breathe: Practicing Mindfulness with Your Children for Fewer Meltdowns and a More Peaceful Family (New Harbinger, 2015) and Parenting in the Present Moment: How to Stay Focused on What Really Matters (Parallax, 2014), and the forthcoming How to Stop Losing Your Sh*t With Your Kids (Workman, 2019).
+Carla Naumburg, PhD, LICSW is a parent coach, writer, and speaker.
+She is the author of three parenting books: Ready, Set, Breathe: Practicing Mindfulness with Your Children for Fewer Meltdowns and a More Peaceful Family (New Harbinger, 2015) and Parenting in the Present Moment: How to Stay Focused on What Really Matters (Parallax, 2014), and the forthcoming How to Stop Losing Your Sh*t With Your Kids (Workman, 2019).
 Her writing has appeared in The New York Times, The Washington Post, The Huffington Post, and Mindful Magazine, among other places.
 Carla is a sought-after public speaker, and she coaches overwhelmed parents on how to make parenting less stressful and more fun.
 Carla lives outside of Boston with her husband, two young daughters, and two totally insane cats.